JuliaRobotics/AprilTags.jl/README.md

 Pkg.build("AprilTags")
 ```

-See examples and test folder for usage.
+See documentation, examples, and test folder for usage.